Student Accessibility Services

 - Provide supporting documentation (see Documentation Guidelines).

-- Meet with a SAS staff member to discuss your request and current situation, and to develop a plan for moving forward.
+- Meet with an SAS staff member to discuss your request and current situation, and to develop a plan for moving forward.

 All medical documentation and requests for accommodations will remain confidential.
 Confidential information is shared only with those who have a legitimate need to know.
 Student Accessibility Services (SAS) may share some information with instructors and staff as necessary to coordinate student accommodations.